Klarrio/traefik-forward-auth/README.md

 ## Usage

-The authenticated user is set in the `X-Forwarded-User` header, to pass this on add this to the `authResponseHeaders` as shown [here](https://github.com/thomseddon/traefik-forward-auth/blob/master/example/docker-compose-dev.yml).
+The user's access token is set in the `X-Forwarded-Access-Token` header, to pass this on add this to the `authResponseHeaders` as shown [here](https://github.com/thomseddon/traefik-forward-auth/blob/master/example/docker-compose-dev.yml).

 ## User Restriction